There are several toxinology courses available

 Clinical Toxinology Short Courses

-Adelaide, Australia - Most recent Course March/April, 2014.
-Next Course planned for early 2016.
+Adelaide, Australia - Most recent Course March 2016.
+Next Course planned for November 28th to December 6th, 2017

 Information: Prof. J White